 The machine and TNC must be prepared for cylinder surface interpolation by the machine tool builder.
+Refer to your machine manual.

 In the first NC block of the contour program, always program both cylinder surface coordinates.

 The memory capacity for programming an SL cycle is limited.
 You can program up to 16384 contour elements in one SL cycle.